What is L-asparaginase?

 Acute lymphoblastic leukemia (ALL) is a blood cell cancer characterized by an over accumulation of immature white blood cells called lymphoblasts.
 These immature cells inhibit the production of normal blood cells and infiltrate to other organs.
 ALL has an annual incidence of 6000 persons per year and peaks in early childhood.
 Asparginase, an enzyme produced by bacteria, is used as an anti-neoplastic agent to treat ALL.
 The mechanism of action is inhibition of asparagine in cancer cells.
 Asparagine is a non-essential amino acid, meaning that normal cells can produce asparagine through its innate biochemical pathways.

 Asparagine is needed by all cells as an important part of its protein structures.
 Cells without asparagine will die.
 The immature white blood cell does not have the capacity to manufacture asparagine.
 In the cancer cells, asparaginase breaks down asparagine and ultimately kills the cells.
 Asparaginase treatment has been incorporated into many ALL protocols for kids and adults.
 Like all chemotherapeutic and anti-neoplastic agents, asparaginase is not without side effects.
 The most common adverse reactions are hypersensitivity and sub-clinical hypersensitivity (silent inactivation).
-Silent inactivation occurs when patients develop anti-asparaginase anti-bodies without clinical signs of hypersensitivity.
+Silent inactivation occurs when patients develop anti-asparaginase antibodies without clinical signs of hypersensitivity.
 These patients suffer greater incidence of cancer relapse.
 Therapeutic drug monitoring through measurement of asparaginase enzyme activity can identify patients at risk for silent inactivation.
+Antibody screening can also identify patients who are developing antibodies against asparaginase prior to seeing effects of silent in activation.

 The primary goal of Asparaginase therapy is to maintain adequate asparagine depletion.
-The Asparginase activity assay developed by scientists at Granger Genetics is a therapeutic drug monitoring test that accurately measures the activity level of Asparginase in a patient’s blood.
-This assay quantitatively measures the activity level of the drug and allows physicians to optimize treatment.
-Activity levels are determined using a coupled enzymatic assay that ultimately results in decreased absorbance at 340nm.
-Results are reported within 2 days of sample receipt.
-Stat testing may be available and should be requested by contacting client services.
+The Asparaginase activity assay developed by scientists at Granger Genetics is a therapeutic drug monitoring test that accurately measures the activity level of Asparaginase in a patient’s blood.
+The activity assay quantitatively measures the activity level of the drug and allows physicians to optimize treatment.
+The antibody assay is a qualitative assay that reports the presence or absence of antibodies towards asparaginase.
+The antibody assay allows physicians to see if patients are producing antibodies against asparaginase even prior to seeing potential effects of silent inactivation.
+Results are reported within one day of sample receipt for either (or both) of these assays.

 How Does It Work?

-E. coli asparaginase purchased from Sigma/Aldrich (St. Louis, MO) is used as the analytical reference standard.
 Samples with activities exceeding the upper range of the calibration curve are re-assayed after diluting with blank human serum.
-Assay performance: accuracy was 97.0% of the nominal activity and the precision was 6.0%CV at the lower limit of quantitation (0.025 IU/mL).
-Quality control samples with asparaginase in serum at activities of 0.0375, 0.075, and 0.115 IU/mL were assayed with a between-day accuracy of 99.1-102.1% and a precision of 4.7-5.8%CV.
+Assay performance: accuracy was 94.0% of the target activity and the precision was 9.7%CV.